Made with Greek yogurt instead of cream, this Healthy Creamed Spinach Gratin is the perfect lightened up holiday side dish.

 - Preheat oven to 425°F.

 - Mix the breadcrumbs, 1 tablespoon Parmesan cheese and olive oil together in a small bowl and season it with a pinch of salt and pepper.
 Sprinkle the mixture evenly over the spinach.
-Transfer the skillet to the oven and cook until topping is lightly browned, about 10 minutes.
+Transfer the skillet to the oven and cook until topping is lightly browned and spinach is bubbly, about 10 minutes.
+Remove from oven and serve warm.